Portavion/brainz/3-resources/templates/Weekly notes template.md

 ## What Should Fi Say no To?

-## What Will that Allow Me to Say Yes To?
+## What Will I Do that Allow Me to Say Yes To?

 ## Gratitude:
 ## Goals for the Week Ahead: